braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_template.md

 ![Template Position, Query Parameters, and Template Preview fields for the link template insertion process after a URL.]({% image_buster /assets/img_archive/link_template_postappend.png %}){: style="max-width:90%;"}

-## Using your templates in email campaigns
+## Using templates in email campaigns

-Once your templates are set up, you can select which template you would like to use in your email from the email editor.
+Once your link templates are set up, you can select the template to use in your email from the email editor.

-- **HTML email editor:** Select your template from the **Link Management** tab.
+- **HTML editor:** Select your template from the **Link Management** tab.
-- **Drag & Drop Editor:** Select **Content** then **Link Management**.
+- **Drag-and-drop editor:** Select **Content** then **Link Management**.
 You will see all the links present in your email and can add the template from there.
-To access link templates in the Drag & Drop Editor, you must have [link aliasing]({{site.baseurl}}/user_guide/message_building_by_channel/email/templates/link_aliasing/) turned on.
+To access link templates in the drag-and-drop editor, you must have [link aliasing]({{site.baseurl}}/user_guide/message_building_by_channel/email/templates/link_aliasing/) turned on.

-![Link Management tab in the Drag and Drop Editor with an example list of link templates.][1]
+![Link Management tab in the drag-and-drop editor with an example list of link templates.][1]

 ## Managing link templates